longx-bio/longx-bio.github.io/content/blog/index.md

 - [Being YOUNG, in Longevity](https://longevityxplorer.substack.com/p/being-young-in-longevity): What can you do?

-- [The 2023 Seno-Therapeutics Summit](https://longevityxplorer.substack.com/p/the-2023-seno-therapeutics-summit): An undergraduate's first longevity conference experience
+- [The 2023 Seno-Therapeutics Summit](https://longevityxplorer.substack.com/p/the-2023-seno-therapeutics-summit): An undergraduate's first longevity conference experience.

-- [Longevity food for thought](https://longevityxplorer.substack.com/p/longevity-food-for-thought): An article about perspectives in Longevity
+- [Longevity food for thought](https://longevityxplorer.substack.com/p/longevity-food-for-thought): An article about perspectives in Longevity.

 - [Longevity in Sci-Fi literature](https://longevityxplorer.substack.com/p/longevity-in-sci-fi-literature): How good are our predictions really?